Olathe Public Schools 21st Century Academies

 Is transportation to 21st Century Academies provided?

-Students enrolled in a 21st Century High School Academy who decide they do not wish to continue in the academy are eligible to return to their boundary high school for the following school year.
-Because the 21st Century High School Academies incorporate many of the foundation subjects, students in those academies stay on track with necessary course work for completion of high school and entry to Qualified Admissions, Regents institutions.
+Students enrolled in a 21st Century High School Academy who decide they do not wish to continue in the academy, after the June deadline to change their mind, are asked to complete one school year before they are eligible to return to their boundary high school.
+It is asked that students use that first year to transition not only to high school but to their academy.
+Additionally, the student has occupied a spot in the academy.
+At the end of the year, if the student still wishes to return to their boundary high school, they will go through the withdraw process.
+A student returning to their boundary high school will still be on track with necessary course work for completion of high school and entry to Qualified Admissions, Regents institutions.

-NOTE: Students who leave the academy and transfer back to their boundary high school may lose eligibility to participate in sports or competitive activities for 18 weeks, according to Kansas State High School Activities Association rules.
+NOTE: Students who return to their boundary high school may lose eligibility to participate in sports or competitive activities for 18 weeks, according to Kansas State High School Activities Association rules.

 What is an endorsement?